 Read our complete blog for the top 9 costs of running a holiday let, or use the quick links below to find out about a particular topic:

 Having a clean and tidy property is paramount to the success of your holiday let.
 Cleanliness of a holiday cottage is one of the first things guest look for and it has a huge influence on first impressions.

-Crisp, clean and high-quality linen is another essential that cannot be overlooked.
+Costs of running a holiday let that cannot be overlooked are crisp, clean and high-quality linen.
 Purchasing and cleaning your own linen can be quite costly, although it can be offset against any profit made.
 The option of renting linen may prove to be an option which appeals.

 Coast & Country Cottages in-house laundry service allows you peace of mind in knowing that all laundry is cleaned to a professional standard, and available to you without having to outlay the cost for the linen.

 Linen hire and laundering are priced at a simple cost per head depending on property size, enabling owners too easily calculate their outgoings per booking.
 Hiring linen means that you can avoid the initial cost of supplying multiple sets of bedding and towels, and the worry of replacing items that gets worn or damaged.
 All Travel Lite linen is regularly updated and of an excellent standard, meaning there are never any quality concerns.

 Our current costs for linen are £11.50 per head, which includes the hire of linen and towels.
 Therefore, a two bedroom property sleeping four guests costs £46 per changeover for linen hire, and a three bedroom property sleeping six guests costs £69.
 For consistency and to ensure our properties are always presented to the highest standard, our policy is to make up all beds prior to each booking.